tsadmin365/integrate-mcp-with-copilot/.github/steps/1-step.md

    </details>

-1. Inside your codespace, create a new file named `mcp.json` in the `.vscode` directory and paste the following contents:
+1. Inside your codespace, navigate to the `.vscode` folder, and create a new file named `mcp.json`.
+Paste the following contents:

    📄 **.vscode/mcp.json**